 Registration is open to anyone.
 Registration costs for Federation members is $35 for individuals and $45 for families.
 Add $10 to these costs for nonmembers.
 Special package rates are available ($210 double occupancy and $260 single occupancy) which include registration, two night lodging, Friday dinner, breakfast, lunch and dinner Saturday and breakfast Sunday.
 LUNCH WILL BE AVAILABLE AT NOON ON FRIDAY.
 YOU MUST REGISTER FOR THE FRIDAY LUNCH UNLESS YOU HAVE REGISTERED FOR ONE OF THE SPECIAL PACKAGES.
 See the registration form for special rates for spouses and children.
-The beginning fly fishing class cost is $170 and The Fly Casting Instructors Workshop and the On Stream Workshops will cost $60.00.
+The beginning fly fishing class cost is $170 and the On Stream Workshop will cost $60.00.
 The remaining programs and workshops are free with registration.

 Lodging accommodations are provided at the R.A.
 MacMullan Conference Center located at the north end of Higgins Lake, with sandy beaches and activities for the entire family.
 Adjacent to the MacMullan Center is the popular North Higgins Lakes State Park which boasts shaded campsites and a sandy beach.
 Other lodging is also available and information on private campgrounds and nearby motels will be provided upon request.
 Reservations for the MacMullan Center will be made on a first-come, first-serve basis.
 If you are not staying at the Center, you can still register for meals at the Center.
 Advanced registration for meals is required to be guaranteed availability.